 A Glossary provides explanations of geological terms used within the book, and a map shows the location of the main rock types found within the county (this includes Coventry & Solihull)

 Hugh Jones started fossil collecting at the age of eight and went on to graduate from Cambridge with a degree in geology in 1958.
 After a few years as a geologist with BP Exploration most of his career was teaching biology at the Mid-Warwickshire College of Further Education in Leamington Spa.
 On retirement, enthusiasm for geology returned and this book is the outcome. .

 First published in 2006 this book has since been updated with this revision being published in 2011.

 Hugh made a significant contribution to the Strategic Stone Study, a joint BGS/English Heritage venture which enabled details of the most significant building stones in each county of England to be established and, where possible, the original source of stone for a particular building or settlement was identified.

 This book may be purchased from the Warwickshire Geological Conservation Group.
-The cost is £6.00 + £1.50 P&P via cheque.
+To order please send an email to [email protected] giving name, address and contact phone number.
+The cost is £6.00 + £2.00 P&P

 Last Updated on 13 Nov 2023